Seamonsters-2605/Ardroid/theming/README.md

     - Again, make sure every screen has a title and TitleVisible is enabled
     - Sliders cause problems sometimes, but there are things in the values/drawable folders that are supposed to fix this.
 Make sure everything was copied correctly.

-If you continue to have problems, you could give up on having a nice theme and delete `values-v11`.
+If you continue to have problems, you could give up on having a nice theme and delete `values-v11` and `values-v21`.